 When examining the intricate relationship between CEO role and corporate performance, one key factor that emerges as an apparently significant determinant is the CEO's risk tolerance (Akindayomi et al., 2024), since it can profoundly impact the strategic decisions made within an organization, shaping its trajectory and ultimately influencing its financial performance (Venugopal et al., 2023).
 CEOs with higher risk tolerance levels became inclined to pursue aggressive growth strategies, invest in innovative ventures, and engage in mergers and acquisitions that hopefully drive expansion (Li et al., 2024).
 On the other hand, CEOs with lower risk tolerance levels opt for conservative approaches, focusing on stability and steady growth (Huong & Vu, 2023).

-1. Analytical Introduction: This chapter introduces the fundamental role of CEOs in determining a company's risk tolerance and overall corporate performance, highlighting how CEO characteristics influence strategic decisions and organizational outcomes.
+1. Analytical Introduction: This chapter introduces the pivotal role of the CEO in determining corporate risk tolerance and performance, establishing the study's scope.

 Keywords